 An EHT STA shall support the following features:

 Single user transmission and reception of an EHT MU PPDU with single RU or MRU spanning the entire PPDU bandwidth.
+In case of MRU spanning the entire PPDU bandwidth, the preamble of unmodulated 20 MHz shall be punctured.

 BCC coding (transmit and receive).
 BCC coding is not used in the following cases: